sourcegraph/sourcegraph-open-in-atom/README.md

 ## Settings

-- `openinatom.basePath`: The absolute path on your computer where your git repositories live.
+- `openInAtom.basePath`: The absolute path on your computer where your git repositories live.
 This extension requires all git repos to be already cloned under this path with their original names. `"/Users/yourusername/src"` is a valid absolute path, while `"~/src"` is not.

 If you're using Atom on Linux, you should [configure URI handling yourself](https://flight-manual.atom.io/hacking-atom/sections/handling-uris/#linux-support).